libogonek/ogonek/reference/text.markdown

 *Requires*: `Container` is copyable.

-*Effects*: Initialises an instance of `text` with a copy of the underlying storage of `that`.
+*Effects*: initialises an instance of `text` with a copy of the underlying storage of `that`.

-*Validation*: no validation is performed.
+*Validation*: if the sequence cannot be encoded a `validation_error` is thrown.

 ---